 Choosing Between PDS or Traditional Services

-If a PDS participant discovers this option does not meet expectations and personal preferences in care and service delivery, he or she may return to traditional services without loss of eligibility.
-The department for Medicaid Services may also terminate a PDS participant should the member not continue to meet regulatory criteria.
+If PDS participant does not meet expectations and personal preferences in care and service delivery, participants may return to traditional services without loss of eligibility.
+The Department for Medicaid Services also may terminate a PDS participant who does not continue to meet regulatory criteria.
 The support broker will help you understand your options.